Epiclion99516/epiclion99516.github.io/README.md

 # epiclion99516.github.io

 ### About me
-Recent BFA Film and Television graduate with a cinematography concentration and hands-on experience in professional camera systems, lighting design, and post-production.
-Passionate about crafting immersive visual stories for digital and short-form platforms.
+I'm a Chicago-based recent BFA Film and Television graduate with a cinematography concentration and hands-on experience in professional camera systems, lighting design, and post-production.
+I'm passionate about crafting immersive visual stories for digital and short-form platforms and open to full-time, part-time, or freelance work.

-### Showreel
+### Reel
 - Description
 - Links

+### Photography

-### Projects
+### Projects | Credits

-### Resume
+### Resume | Skills

-###
+### Contact info
+ejt1141@gmail.com